Advising for students interested in the pre-physician assistant program is done by select faculty in the Chemistry Department.

-Whether applying for admission to the CMU PA program or considering any other school, it is imperative that students seek advise and guidance from the pre-physician assistant adviser in the Physics Department.
+Whether applying for admission to the CMU PA program or considering any other school, it is imperative that students seek advise and guidance from the pre-physician assistant adviser in the Chemistry Department.

 Additional Application Criteria for the CMU Physician Assistant Program

 - Minimum cumulative grade point average of 3.5.

 - No grade less than a B in any prerequisite course work.

 - Recommendation by Physics Department pre-medical adviser.